When a girl runs, she lives in the moment.

 - Background check

-- Attendance at 4-hour training session with GOTR Staff (highly recommended)
+- Attendance at 4-hour training session with GOTR Staff (highly recommended)and completion of online training module

 - Attendance at coaches’ meetings and end of the season celebration